This post has been updated in March 29, 2018

 Step 2.
 You will see the explaination about this feature.
 Then click "Scan" to detect the big files and old files.
 The scanning could take a while if your MacBook are crammed with files.
-You can tell how many files are left to be scanned by completion percentage.
+You can tell how many files are left to be scanned by the completion percentage.

 Step 3.
 You can then view the scanned results.
-To quickly find out unused large files, you may use combination of size, date, kind, name to arrange the files.
+To quickly find out the unused large files, you may use combination of size, date, kind, name to arrange the files.
 For example, you can first click to organize the files by kind (archives, documents, movies, audios and others), and click to further order the files by size.

 Step 4.
-To protect an important file, you may put mouse cursor beside its name and click .
+To avoid misdeletion, you can protect an important file by putting mouse cursor beside its name and click .
 The file will be added to White list so that it won't be delete by mistake.
 Tick certain ones and get them cleaned.
 When those data is deleted, there is a note telling you how many storage is removed.

 Note: You can freely choose "> 100 MB", "5 MB to 100 MB", "> 1 Year" and "> 30 Days" to check your large and old contents on iMac or MacBook.

 In conclusion, by using MacMaster, you can clean your MacBook more conveniently and effectively because the program can: